AyoubMaimmadi/Audieyes/Modules/Kubernetes/README.md

 We run it using: kubectl apply -f evidently-metrics-fetcher-deployment.yaml

 # Seldon Core Deployment

-This contains instructions for deploying a machine learning model using Seldon Core on a Kubernetes cluster.
-The model will be packaged in a Kubernetes deployment.
+This project contains instructions for deploying a machine learning model using Seldon Core on a Kubernetes cluster.
+The model will be packaged in a Docker container and managed using Seldon Core.

 ## Prerequisites

-- Kubernetes cluster
+-   Kubernetes cluster >= 1.23
+-   Helm version >= 3.0
 -   kubectl command-line tool
-- Seldon Core installed on Kubernetes cluster
+-   Docker Hub account (or another container registry)

+## Step-by-Step Guide

-### Step 1: Kubernetes deployment
+### Step 1: Install Seldon Core

-Generate yaml deployment that is inherently connected with the model, please view: [Seldon_Core_Kubernetes_Deployment](./seldon-deployment.yaml)

-and the apply it: kubectl apply -f seldon-deployment.yaml
+#### Install Helm 3.x

+We have followed the instructions on the [Install Seldon core on Kubernetes](https://docs.seldon.io/projects/seldon-core/en/latest/workflow/install.html#).

+#### Install Seldon Core using Helm

+1. We Add the Seldon Core Helm repo and update:

+    ```bash
+    helm repo add seldonio https://storage.googleapis.com/seldon-charts
+    helm repo update
+    ```

+2. We Creates the `seldon-system` namespace:

+    ```bash
+    kubectl create namespace seldon-system
+    ```

+3. We Install Seldon Core in the `seldon-system` namespace with Istio enabled:

+    ```bash
+    helm install seldon-core seldonio/seldon-core-operator \
+        --set usageMetrics.enabled=true \
+        --set istio.enabled=true \
+        --namespace seldon-system
+    ```

+### Step 2: Add to the Dockerfile for Our Model and deploy it